 Where do we get Chlorine from?

 The majority of cell rooms now use the membrane electrolyser process.
-Diaphragm and mercury cell processes are used to a much lesser amount due to their use of asbestos and mercury respectively, with many areas of the world using environmental legislation to close any mercury plants still in existence.
+Diaphragm and mercury cell processes are used to a much lesser extent due to their use of asbestos and mercury respectively, with many areas of the world using environmental legislation to close any mercury plants still in existence.
 Non-asbestos diaphragm systems are available but feature a much higher power consumption than the membrane process.

 How does electrolysis produce chlorine and hydrogen ?